openlawteam/docs/docs/openlaw-elements/README.md

 #### executionResult

-You will have to pass in the executionResult from a template compiled with the OpenLaw object.
+You will have to pass in the `executionResult` from a template compiled with the OpenLaw Object.
 See the [Openlaw Object - execute](/openlaw-object/#template) section of the docs for more details.

 ```
 executionResult={executionResult}